 At this time, Cuenca was the economic hub and the administrative center of the region.
 Eventually on November 3rd locals subdued the local garrison and Cuenca also declared its independence.

 As a result, the war against Spanish rule successfully continued.
 The territory of Ecuador joined the independent state of Gran Colombia in 1822 formally ending Spanish rule.
 Eight years later in 1830, the country we now know as Ecuador formed.
 As a result, the country’s national Independence Day is celebrated on August 10.

 What to See at Cuenca’s Independence Day

 The celebrations in Cuenca begin October 29th to incorporate the Day of the Dead festivities.
 While Cuenca is a relatively small town in 2015 there were over 300 scheduled events.
 However, the best thing to see during Independence Day in Cuenca is the parade that streams through the main streets of the city on November 3rd.

 The parade is a great opportunity to see traditional costumes, music and dance.
 As the evening continues there are dances, parties and fireworks throughout the city as people pour into the streets.

 Local cafes, hostels and hotels prepare for outside visitors and have city guides to the organized events.

-As you explore the city, you will find small bands or musicians playing in a square or park, and people quickly congregate around them to dance and to party.
+If you don’t know of any parties just wander the streets.
+You will find small bands or musicians playing in a square or park.
+People quickly congregate around them to dance and to party.
 While the big showpiece events of Independence Day are spectacular, you really get a local feel with the smaller informal celebrations.